yehiaelbehery/Top5WordsFetcher/README.md

  - Right-click one src > server > Server1.java, choose "Run As" > "Java Application".
 The console will print "Server 1 waiting for client request".
  - Repeat for src > server > Server2.java to get output > "Server 2 waiting for client request".
  - Repeat for src > client > MainClass.java.
- - What the magic unfold.
+ - Watch the magic unfold.

  2- Run from jar files:
+  - Copy "server1.jar", "server2.jar", "textfile1.txt", "textfile2.txt" and "client.jar" to any folder you like.
+  - Open the console, move to that folder.
-  - Run server1.jar, server2.jar then client.jar.
+  - Run "java -jar server1.jar".
+  - Open a new console window and move to the same folder and Run "java -jar server2.jar".
+  - Open a third console window and move to the same folder and Run "java -jar client.jar".